tortus/rails-1.2-base/README.md

 # Rails 1.2 base

-Base image for Rails 1.2 apps, with PHP, postgres client, and imagemagick installed.
+Final full base image for legacy Rails 1.2 apps in their full original environment.

+Adds the following to the Passenger 3 image:

+* Imagemagick
+* PHP 5
+* Mod PHP 5
+* PostgreSQL headers and client